AshtonSiglerPhD/AshtonSiglerPhD/README.md

 I recently completed my PhD at the University of Colorado - Anschutz Medical Campus in Immunology.
 During that time, I learned and utilized MatLab and R scripting for data processing and analysis.
-Prior to graduate school, I took two semesters of computer science courses in Java, and wrote a custom program for quantifying and analyzing Western blot data (I'm having issues finding it currently, but will upload when I do).
+Prior to graduate school, I took two semesters of computer science courses in Java, and wrote a custom program for quantifying and analyzing Western blot data.
 This GitHub profile is meant to serve as a repository and portfolio of scripts and programs that I've written or contributed to.
 Feel free to message me with questions!

 Programming Languages: